lamba92/kotlinx.document.store/README.md

 # kotlin.document.store

-Fast NoSql document store for Kotlin Multiplatform projects.
+Fast NoSql document store for Kotlin Multiplatform, inspired by [Nitrite-java](https://github.com/nitrite/nitrite-java) and [MongoDB](https://github.com/mongodb/mongo).

-With support for typed and schemaless data, this library enables you to work with JSON objects easily while leveraging `kotlin.serialization` for seamless object serialization/deserialization.
+With support for typed and schemaless data, lets you work with JSON objects easily, leveraging `kotlin.serialization` for fast and simple object serialization/deserialization.

 Some key highlights:
 - **Multiplatform**: Works on Kotlin/JVM, Kotlin/JS, and ALL Kotlin/Native platforms (excepts wasm).